 1. Auditioning for a Solo Honors Recital performance (due April 10) – see details here

-2. Enrollment in the Chamber Music Prep curriculum level (due April 1) – placement video required, see details here
+2. Enrollment in the Chamber Music Prep curriculum level (Pianists due March 25th and Strings due April 15th) – placement video required, see details here

 3. CSI scholarship application audition video (due March 15) – see details here

 - Make sure the camera shows full view of the student’s body posture and clear view of their hands and instrument.

 - Use a tripod if at all possible for a steady video quality